Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in the company's earnings before interest and tax (EBIT), interest expense, and interest coverage ratio over the observed periods.
+The analysis of the financial performance over the specified quarters reveals several key trends in earnings before interest and tax (EBIT), interest expense, and interest coverage ratio.